chenaciousD/website/content/projects/LearningExperiments/index.md

 ---

 ## My motivation
-As part of my deep dive in AI, I read the [Alignment Problem](https://brianchristian.org/the-alignment-problem/) and took a deep learning class from [fast.ai](https://course.fast.ai/).
+As part of my deep dive into AI, I read the [Alignment Problem](https://brianchristian.org/the-alignment-problem/) and took a deep learning class from [fast.ai](https://course.fast.ai/).
 I was interested in learning how some of the deep learning methods worked in practice - in particular understanding how data is processed and incorporated into the model.

 ## Training my own image classifier